-All protests must be presented on a written form available for easy accessibility from all office areas in the Exhibit Building for the duration of the fair.
+1. All protests must be presented on a written form available for easy accessibility from all office areas in the Exhibit Building for the duration of the fair.
 Forms must be completed in their entirety and signed and dated.
 The protest form must be completed and on file in the office by 9:00 p.m. on the respective day of the show appropriate to the protest issue.
 A protest will not be considered based upon a statement that a judge made or questioning competency of any judge.
 A \$50.00 cash deposit must be accompanied with the protest form.
 The deposit will be forfeited if the protest is pursued but not founded.
 In an incident where the protest is pursued and founded the deposit will be returned to the individual representing the protest.
 Protest forms will be presented to the superintendent advisory committee as outlined in the General Rules and reads as follows...
-9. The department superintendents reserve the right to interpret, amend or add to these rules as they as a group in their judgement may deem advisable.
-A superintendent advisory committee consisting of one appointed official from each listed groups consisting of the Monroe County Extension Council, Monroe County Fair Board, and active FFA organizations.
+8. The department superintendents will enforce department rules as written in Fair book.
+If questions or complaints arise, a superintendent advisory committee consisting of one appointed official from each listed groups consisting of the Monroe County Extension Council, Monroe County Fair Board, and active FFA organizations.
 Each group will appoint a representative to serve in this capacity each year by June 1st.
 This person cannot be actively serving as a department superintendent or hold a chairperson or president office within their respective group.
-If in any case an issue would arise that would directly include or affect said representative that representative would excuse themselves by contacting the chairperson or president of their appropriate group.
+If in any case an issue would arise that would directly include, or affect said representative that representative would excuse themselves by contacting the chairperson or president of their appropriate group.
 Superintendent advisory committee members names and contact information will be available in all office areas in the Exhibit Building for the duration of the fair for easy accessibility.